nodejs/node/deps/npm/docs/content/commands/npm-exec.md

 the local dependency.

 If no `-c` or `--call` option is provided, then the positional arguments are used to generate the command string.
-If no `-p` or `--package` options are provided, then npm will attempt to determine the executable name from the package specifier provided as the first positional argument according to the following heuristic:
+If no `--package` options are provided, then npm will attempt to determine the executable name from the package specifier provided as the first positional argument according to the following heuristic: